How VA Appraisals Work

 How Long a VA Appraisal Takes

-Plan on 10 to 21 business days from the time the lender orders the appraisal to when the report comes back.
-That is the standard range the VA works within, but it is not guaranteed.
-The actual turnaround depends on appraiser availability in the area where the property is located.
+Plan on 7 to 21 business days from the time the lender orders the appraisal to when the report comes back.
+That range is consistent with VA guidelines and what we see working with buyers across Colorado and Florida.
+The actual turnaround depends on how many VA-certified appraisers cover the area and how much volume they’re carrying at that moment.

-This is where local market context matters a lot.
-In urban areas like Denver, Orlando, or Tampa, VA-certified appraisers are easier to find and timelines usually stay within the normal range.
-But for Colorado buyers purchasing in mountain communities like Summit County, Routt County, or the San Luis Valley, VA-certified appraisers are sparse.
-We regularly see timelines stretch to 25 or even 30 business days in those markets.
-The same is true for rural parts of northern Florida.
-If you're buying in one of these areas, build extra time into your contract.
-A standard 21-day appraisal contingency may not be enough.
+This is where local market conditions matter a lot.
+In metro areas like Denver or Colorado Springs, appraisers are easier to find and timelines tend to stay toward the lower end of that range.
+But for buyers purchasing in mountain communities like Summit County, Routt County, or the San Luis Valley, VA-certified appraisers are sparse.
+We regularly see timelines stretch past 25 business days in those areas.
+The same applies to rural parts of Florida.
+If you’re buying outside a major metro, build at least 30 days of appraisal time into your contract.
+A standard 21-day contingency window may not be enough.

-On cost: the VA sets maximum allowable appraisal fees by state.
-For most single-family homes, the fee runs between $500 and $900, per the VA's fee schedule.
-The buyer typically pays this fee at or before closing.
-It is separate from other closing costs.
-To understand where the appraisal fits into the full home buying timeline, it helps to see how all the moving pieces connect — appraisal, underwriting, and clear-to-close each have their own windows.
+On cost: the VA sets maximum allowable appraisal fees by state and county.
+For most single-family homes, the fee runs between $500 and $900.
+The buyer typically pays this fee, and it’s separate from other closing costs.
+To see how the appraisal fits into the full sequence from pre-approval to closing, the home loan timeline lays out each step and what drives the pace at each one.

 What the Notice of Value Means

 There are three basic outcomes.
 First, the home appraises at or above the purchase price and no repairs are required.
-That is the clean path — the file moves to underwriting and toward closing.
+That’s the clean path.
+The file moves to underwriting and toward closing.
 Second, the appraisal comes back with required repairs.
 Those repairs must be completed and re-inspected before the loan can proceed.
-The seller usually handles repairs, but the buyer can pay for them in some cases.
+The seller usually handles the repairs, but the buyer can pay for them in some cases.
 Third, the home appraises below the purchase price.
-That situation gets its own section below because there are real options — and getting this wrong early can delay closing or change your loan options entirely, which is why it's worth talking through your situation before you go too far down a path.
+Your options in that situation are real, and they’re time-sensitive.
+That gets its own section below.

 “When the NOV comes in with required repairs, buyers often assume the seller will just say no and the deal will fall apart.
 In our experience, most sellers would rather fix a window or paint some trim than lose a VA buyer and start over.
 The appraiser flagging an issue is not a death sentence for the deal.
 It’s a negotiation point.”